freedomofpress/securedrop-docs/docs/admin/maintenance/ossec_alerts.rst

 What you need:

-- The *OSSEC Alert Public Key*
+- The *OSSEC Alert Public Key* and its fingerprint
-- The fingerprint of the key used when encrypting OSSEC alerts
 - The email address that will receive alerts from OSSEC
 - The reachable hostname of your SMTP relay
 - The secure SMTP port of your SMTP relay
-  (typically 25, 587, or 465. must support TLS encryption)
+  (typically 25, 587, or 465; must support TLS encryption)
 - An email username to authenticate to the SMTP relay
 - The domain name of the email used to send OSSEC alerts
 - The password of the email used to send OSSEC alerts